 The payer needs to follow the IRS backup withholding rules for nonemployee compensation by withholding income taxes if a payee didn’t provide them with a taxpayer ID number (TIN) or the IRS lets the payer know that the taxpayer identification number for the payee is incorrect.

-Instead of filing Form 1099-NEC for nonemployee independent contractors that are nonresident aliens, use Form 1042-S for reporting contractor payments and IRS Form 1042.
+Instead of filing Form 1099-NEC for nonemployee independent contractors who are nonresident aliens, use Form 1042-S for reporting contractor payments and IRS Form 1042.

 What is Form 1099-MISC?

-Form 1099-MISC is an IRS form used by payers to report specified miscellaneous income payments, generally over $600, made in the course of a trade or business during a calendar year.
+Form 1099-MISC is an IRS form used by payers to report specified types of payments for miscellaneous income, generally over $600, made in the course of a trade or business during a calendar year.

-More specifically, payers should file Form 1099-MISC to report:
+More specifically, payers should file Form 1099-MISC to report these types of income:

 What is the Difference Between Form 1099-NEC and Form 1099-MISC?

-The difference between IRS Form 1099-NEC and Form 1099-MISC information returns is that Form 1099-NEC is used by payers to report nonemployee compensation and follow backup withholding rules.
-Form 1099-MISC is used by payers to report information on other types of miscellaneous nonemployee payments.
+The difference between IRS Form 1099-NEC vs 1099-MISC information returns is that Form 1099-NEC is used by payers to report nonemployee compensation and follow backup withholding rules.
+Form 1099-MISC is used by payers to report information on other types of miscellaneous nonemployee payments and report backup withholding.

 The IRS provides instructions for tax Form 1099-NEC and Form 1099-MISC with more details about each form and the differences.
 Read other Tipalti articles covering Form 1099-NEC and Form 1099-MISC for more information, including differences in filing Form 1099-NEC vs Form 1099-MISC.